Ebere001/-How-Pick-Up-Lines-and-Personal-Scent-Influence-Relationship-Initiation-/README.md

 # -How-Pick-Up-Lines-and-Personal-Scent-Influence-Relationship-Initiation-
 ## Analysis Overview
    This study aims to understand how pick-up lines and personal scent contribute to relationship initiation by first testing whether the attractiveness effects of personal scent are enhanced by the use of pick-up lines.

+   Fron the PickUpLines.csv dataset,

+   PickUp is encoded as: 1 = cute-direct,
+                         2 = direct-direct

+   and

+   Scent is encoded as: 1 = spray,
+                        2 = no spray

 ## Data Source
    The data used in this analysis was sourced from a CSV file named 'PickUpLines'
 ## Tools